GEO-IASS/mivt/src/@patchlib/readme.md

 --------------------
 - `patchlib.vol2lib` transform a volume into a patch library
 - `patchlib.volStruct2lib` transform a volStruct into a patch library
+- `patchlib.grid` grid of patch starting points for n-d volume

 Viewing Functions
 -----------------